ska-telescope/developer.skatelescope.org/src/community/getting_started.rst

 --------------------------------

 * Have a look at the `SKA organisation chart <>`_, and find out where you fit in.
 * Find out about your ART (Agile Release Train).
 An overview of the `structure <https://confluence.skatelescope.org/display/SE/Agile+Release+Trains>`_ will give a general picture.
-  Then you should look at either
+Then you should look at one or other of

   * the `DP ART <https://confluence.skatelescope.org/x/CXx0B>`_
-  or
   * the `OMC ART <https://confluence.skatelescope.org/x/nH10B>`_.
   * Have a look at the pages on `Program Increment and Cadence <https://confluence.skatelescope.org/display/SE/Program+Increments+%28PIs%29+and+cadence>`_; they will tell you about the regular planning and evaluation cycles of the SKA.
   * And look at the `operational flow <https://confluence.skatelescope.org/display/SE/Observation+Management+and+Controls+Agile+Release+Train?preview=/74743196/74743245/OperationalFlow-v2.pdf>`_.
 The goal here is to find out where your team fits in the organisation, but with a bit more detail than we had time for in week one.

 * Look at the `Module Decomposition <https://confluence.skatelescope.org/display/SWSI/Views%3A+Module>`_ of the SKA, and learn how this maps to the different `GitLab project <https://developer.skatelescope.org/en/latest/projects/list.html>`_.
 * Read the `Architectural Decision Process <https://developer.skatelescope.org/en/latest/community/decision_making.html>`_.
 This process is how we can change and update our architecture, as we find out more about the system we're implementing, or as we need to adopt new technology.
 All developers are able to reason about the architecture of the system; you'll need to know the process.

 What are your skills?
 ---------------------